Nothing ruins a beautiful day outside like the constant buzzing of mosquitoes and the repetitive swatting after the biting begins.

 This should be self-explanatory if you don’t want mosquitos nearby.
 However, mosquito killers will drastically lower the population of mosquitos in your surroundings.
-This is especially crucial for those of us who spend a lot of time outside, particularly in the garden.
+This is especially crucial for those of us who spend much time outside, particularly in the garden.
 After all, the last thing you want to do is get eaten alive when you wrap off your work at dusk.

-A mosquito killer is a required addition to our yard in several regions of the world.
-Mosquitoes multiply rapidly throughout the year, especially in locations with a lot of rivers or streams.
+A mosquito killer is required in our yard in several world regions.
+Mosquitoes multiply rapidly throughout the year, especially with many rivers or streams.
 They’re most common during low-light periods (dawn and dusk), although they’re also present throughout the night.
 And if you ever want to get back into your yard, you’ll need some control measures.

 What to avoid in a mosquito trap

-As a mosquito attractant, several top brands employ harmless carbon dioxide to resemble animal breath.
-However, titanium dioxide nanoparticles and UV light or electricity are used to generate CO2.
+Several top brands employ harmless carbon dioxide to resemble animal breath as a mosquito attractant.
+However, titanium dioxide nanoparticles and UV light or electricity generate CO2.
 Despite the modest levels, titanium dioxide is considered a probable human carcinogen (cancer-causing).
 As a result, it is usual for those containing titanium dioxide to advise against placing them in high-traffic locations.

-There are also several ultrasonic devices on the market, which emit high-frequency sounds that are too high for humans to hear but are said to drive bugs away, including mosquitoes.
-Unfortunately, there is little evidence that they work despite great customer feedback, and some may even attract insects.
+Several ultrasonic devices on the market emit high-frequency sounds that are too high for humans to hear but are said to drive bugs away, including mosquitoes.
+Unfortunately, little evidence shows they work despite great customer feedback, and some may even attract insects.

 Pick up our best overall pick, the Dynatrap Insect and Mosquito Trap, if you’re looking for a powerful, pesticide-free mosquito trap that will minimize the number of mosquitoes and help prevent bites.
 If you want a longer-term trap to hang next to your house, consider the Dynatrap Wall Mount Insect and Mosquito Trap.
 This weather-resistant trap has a half-acre range and is easily mounted to keep pests away.

-Is there anything more I need to buy when buying a mosquito trap (fuel, insecticide, etc.)?
+Is there anything more I need to buy for a mosquito trap (fuel, insecticide, etc.)?